June 30th, 2020

-Following contact by the academy, Eddisons were instructed by the academy to apply for Condition Improvement Funding (CIF) to replace the dilapidated modular building currently utilised as a classroom.
+Eddisons were instructed by the Academy to apply for Condition Improvement Funding (CIF) to replace the dilapidated modular classroom.

-On inspection, it was clear that the modular building had come to the end of its useful life with rotten timber cladding, thermally inefficient single glazed windows and failed roof covering resulting in water ingress into electrics internally making the building a health and safety concern for students and staff.
+We identified that the building had come to the end of its useful life.
+Rotten timber cladding, thermally inefficient single glazed windows and failed roof covering had resulted in water ingress into internal electrics.
+This made the building a health and safety concern for students and staff.

-It was also found that the accessibility of the unit was non-compliant with the Equality Act 2010 as it did not provide sufficient access to allow those non-ambulant people to enter the building.
+We also found that the accessibility of the unit was non-compliant with the Equality Act 2010, as it did not provide sufficient access for non-ambulant people.

-The project was scheduled for a 6 week construction period and was completed over the summer holidays resulting in no disruption to the academies curriculum or day to day activities, in addition to alleviating the health and safety risk associated with undertaking construction works in term time.
+The project was scheduled for a 6 week construction period and was completed over the summer holidays, resulting in no disruption to the Academy’s curriculum or day to day activities.